fossabot/Blocker_Manufacturer_Frontend/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for details.

 ---

-## Contribution

 Contributions and questions are always welcome through Issues and Pull Requests.
 For detailed contribution guidelines, please refer to the [Contribution Guide](./CONTRIBUTING.md).